-Suydam advertisements in the 1920 Cassified Phone Book (Yellow Pages) stressed “pure, healthful mineral waters” and “pure fruit juices used.”
+Company advertisements always used the Suydam Bottling Company name.
+One, in the 1920 Cassified Phone Book (Yellow Pages), stressed “pure, healthful mineral waters” and “pure fruit juices used.”

-Today, 135 Suydam Street is a one-story brick building with several garage door openings that dates back to and was probably used by the business.
+Today, 135 Suydam Street is a one-story brick building with several garage door openings that could date back to the business.

 The bottle I found is machine made (27 oz); probably from the 1920’s.
 I haven’t seen a mouth blown example of this bottle on the Internet.